wazuh/wazuh-documentation/source/ossec_ruleset.rst

 Running the script: ::

-   $ sudo cd /var/ossec/update/ruleset
-   # sudo chmod +x ossec_ruleset.py
+   # sudo chmod +x /var/ossec/update/ruleset/ossec_ruleset.py
-   $ sudo ./ossec_ruleset.py --help
+   $ sudo ./var/ossec/update/ruleset/ossec_ruleset.py --help

 At this point you can select what you want to install/update: rules, rootchecks or both: ::